O-clock-Dev/teleporter-compose/README.md

 > [!CAUTION]
 > Ensure that this file is properly configured with your own details and stored securely, as it contains sensitive information needed to establish a secure VPN connection.

-> [!NOTE]
-> This configuration is necessary to customize the names displayed on the Teleporter Compose homepage interface.

 ## Volumes